meta-llama/llama-stack/docs/source/getting_started.md

 # Getting Started with Llama Stack

-This guide will walk you though the steps to get started on end-to-end flow for LlamaStack.
-This guide mainly focuses on getting started with building a LlamaStack distribution, and starting up a LlamaStack server.
-Please see our [documentations](../README.md) on what you can do with Llama Stack, and [llama-stack-apps](https://github.com/meta-llama/llama-stack-apps/tree/main) on examples apps built with Llama Stack.
+At the end of the guide, you will have learnt how to:
+- get a Llama Stack server up and running
+- get a agent (with tool-calling, vector stores) which works with the above server

+To see more example apps built using Llama Stack, see [llama-stack-apps](https://github.com/meta-llama/llama-stack-apps/tree/main).

 ## Installation
-The `llama` CLI tool helps you setup and use the Llama toolchain & agentic systems.
-It should be available on your path after installing the `llama-stack` package.

-You have two ways to install this repository:
+You have two ways to install Llama Stack:

 1. **Install as a package**:
    You can install the repository directly from [PyPI](https://pypi.org/project/llama-stack/) by running the following command: